jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [Tell us the purpose of the website and what it is all about.]

+The purpose of the website is to relay information about the client's restaurant and attract customers.

 ## Target Audience(s)

 [Tell us about the potential audience for this website.
 How, when, and where would they interact with the website?
 Get as much detail as possible from the client to help you find representative users.]

+The target audience is people living in or visiting Ithaca who want to eat out at a restaurant.
+The target audience would use the site to gather information about the restaurant.
+The site provides them information (menu, location, other people's reviews etc.) about the restaurant.

+They would be able to search the menu and see pictures of the food which would help them decide if they wanted to go to the restaurant.
+The target audience can also see other people's review and write their own for others to see.
+In addition, the target audience can personally contact the client about any inquiries regarding the restaurant.

 ## Client Requirements & Target Audiences' Needs